The cue card you receive in IELTS speaking very often asks you to talk about when something happened. This is you chance to do two things:

 some time back

 back is a useful spoken idiom that works the same way as ago.
 The some time means surprisingly perhaps a long time.
-An even more idiomatic variation is quite some back which means a very long time ago.
+An even more idiomatic variation is quite some time back which means a very long time ago.
 Note in the example below that it allows you to talk about a general time and you can add more detail this way.

 This all happened some time back.
 I’m not quite sure when but I was still at university and ….